NormanTUD/JupyterKernels/README.md

 ### `test_script`:

 A bash script that is executed.
 If it exits with anything other than exit-code 0, it will count as failed.
+Example would be: `bash path/to/your_test/script.sh`.